Chapter 2: Searching

 Full Text Finder

-Many indexes and databases include the full text of articles, but some subject-focused indexes do not.
+Many databases include the full text of articles, but some subject-focused databases do not.
 In these cases, there will typically be a Full Text Finder link nearby.
-Click on the button and the library’s system will check our subscriptions to access the full text of your article.
+Click on the button and the library’s system will check the subscriptions at Steely to access the full text of your article.

 If the library has online access to the full text of your article, the Full Text Finder link will give you one or more links to it, similar to the online access options in the item record.
 Clicking any of them should bring you to your article.
 If a link you try is broken, use one of the other links available (if possible) and report the broken link.